cognitionbox/petra/README.md

 ### Petra's Programming Paradigm ###

-Petra is a hybrid of Object-orientated, Pure Functional and Parallel / Distributed Programming.
-Petra aim's to make it impossible to do anything that is "impure".

-Petra's two main programming components, PGraph, PEdge (see below) are analogous to pure functions, even when they mutating state i.e. causing a side-effect.
+Petra's two kinds of computation steps: PGraph, PEdge (see below).
+PGraphs can contain other PGraphs or PEdges.
+PEdges contain Java code which mutates state.
+These steps have 'pre/post' conditions or 'kases' which provide a contract for describing how the state is mutated.
-This means a complex system can be composed of a hierarchy of function calls, whilst being able to mutate state in a safe and pure way.
+This allow complex system to be composed of a hierarchy of steps, whilst being able to mutate state in a safe.

-Petra aims to parallelize at all opportunities whilst removing the developers overhead to hand code parallel algorithms using traditional concurrency primitives like threads, locks and fork/joins, etc.
+Petra makes it easier to do parallel programming by removing the need to hand code concurrency primitives like threads, locks and fork/joins, etc.

-Multiple PGraph and PEdge steps run in parallel where possible given their data dependencies.
+Petra also ensures the parallel programming is carried out in a safe way in order to prevent common errors such as deadlocks, race-conditions and data-races.

-Petra features a form of transactional memory which allows it to rollback to "good" states, before retrying computations, this helps to provide a pure programming environment, where its clear to the programmer and the runtime what state the system is actually in.
+Petra has a form of transactional memory which allows it to rollback to "good" states, before retrying computations, which makes its easier to understand the possible state transitions.

 ### Use Cases ###
 Petra is well suited to back-end processing, including but not limited to,